spakov/GenericShellEx/README.md

 useful for troubleshooting but definitely prevents the shell extension from working reliably.

+## License
+GenericShellEx is released under the MIT License.
+It also uses [nlohmann/json](https://github.com/nlohmann/json), which is also licensed under the MIT License.

 ## Background
 Windows 11 is incredibly finicky about allowing items to be added to the "new" right-click Explorer context menu.
 The classic `HKEY_CLASSES_ROOT` is still